Next course dates

 You can download the Programme Specification document to find out more.

 To enrol on the foundation degree you need a minimum of 48 points under the UCAS tariff system.
 This must include subjects relevant to Engineering or Mathematics.
-A GCSE Mathematics Grade B or higher is also required.
+GCSE Mathematics Grade B/6 or 5 or higher is also required.

-Students who have completed a Level 3 Diploma in Shipping and Maritime Operations (Engineering) as part of a direct entry programme are also eligible to enrol onto the Foundation Degree Marine Engineering.
+Students who have completed a Level 3 Diploma in Shipping and Maritime Operations (marine Engineering) as part of a direct entry programme are also eligible to enrol onto the Foundation Degree Marine Engineering.

-In order to complete this porgramme and gain a certificate of competency you will require the backing of a shipping company or training provider.
+In order to complete this programme and gain a certificate of competency you will require sponsorship by a shipping company or training provider.
 This is to ensure you are able to accrue the necessary sea time for the purposes of certification.

 FdEng Marine Engineering